-If you are concerned about a neighbouring high hedge please read the following leaflet published by the Office of the Deputy Prime Minister (ODPM) - Over the Garden Hedge.
-This leaflet explains how to settle your hedge differences without involving Flintshire County Council and this process must be attempted before a complaint can be made to the Council.
+If you are concerned about a high hedge please read the following leaflet published by the Office of the Deputy Prime Minister (ODPM) - Over the Garden Hedge.
+This leaflet explains how to settle your hedge differences without involving the Council and this process must be attempted before a complaint can be made.

 Making a complaint

-Please send your completed complaint form along with fee (cheques payable to Flintshire County Council) to Chief Planning Services Officer, Flintshire County Council, County Hall, Mold.
-CH7 6NF.
-Or alternatively deliver it by hand to the Main Reception, County Hall.
+Please send your completed complaint form along with the fee (cheques payable to Flintshire County Council) to Planning Services, Flintshire County Council, County Hall, Mold, CH7 6NB.
+Or alternatively deliver it by hand to Ty Dewi Sant, St. Davids Park, Ewloe.

 High Hedge Complaint Form & Guidance Notes